Identity In Christ For Kids

 “Who you are in Christ is what matters,” I told her.

 Behind closed doors, I desperately prayed for both of my girls to know how loved they are by God.
 Earnestly, I pleaded with God to allow my children to know their value because of Jesus.
-I begged Him to make their faith their own, to please give them the gift of knowing who they were because of Him.

 Suddenly, it hit me.